franzenjb/CommMob-Volunteer-Applicants/readme.md

 - **Processing Log**: Detailed log of all operations

 ### How to Use
+1. **Preprocess your data** (REQUIRED):
+   - Delete unnecessary header rows from NEIA files
+   - Geocode all addresses to add x,y coordinates
+   - Ensure clean CSV format with headers in row 1
-1. Open the web application in your browser
+2. Open the web application in your browser
-2. Drag and drop your new data files (NEIA files)
+3. Drag and drop your **preprocessed** data files
-3. Review the processing options
+4. Review the processing options
-4. Click "Process Data" to merge the files
+5. Click "Process Data" to merge the files
-5. Review the before/after counts and validation results
+6. Review the before/after counts and validation results
-6. Download the updated master files
+7. Download the updated master files
-7. Upload to ArcGIS to update your feature layers
+8. Upload to ArcGIS to update your feature layers

 ### Safety Features
 - **Row Count Validation**: Ensures no data is lost during processing
-- **Duplicate Detection**: Automatically removes duplicate records
 - **Data Structure Validation**: Maintains consistent column structure
 - **Preview Before Download**: See exactly what the final files contain
 - **Processing Log**: Complete audit trail of all operations
+- **Preprocessing Validation**: Expects clean, geocoded input files

+### ⚠️ Important Notes
+- **No Duplicate Removal**: Application preserves all data (no deduplication)
+- **Requires Preprocessing**: Users must clean and geocode files before upload
+- **Coordinate Requirements**: All records must have x,y coordinates for ArcGIS compatibility

+`